BjerknesClimateDataCentre/xover/docs/setup_testserver.md

 * in /vagrant/d2qc/d2qc/setup/production.py add your server IP and/or server
   name to the ALLOWED_HOSTS array.

-To also make sure the production.py setup is used for shell scripts on the server, add this line to .profile: export DJANGO_SETTINGS_MODULE=d2qc.setup.production

 ### Use the new disk volume for postgresql data ###

 * Check current directory: